 Unlike typical cordless power tools, Makita XSR01Z is a reliable circular saw powered by dual LXT batteries.
 Thanks to its X2 LXT technology, it can deliver maximum cutting performance at a speed of 5,100 RPM.

-It also runs with a brushless motor, so we can assure you that this unit is long-lasting and operates in a cooler setting.
+It also runs with a brushless motor, so I can assure you that this unit is long-lasting and operates in a cooler setting.

 2. DEWALT DCCS620B Cordless Chainsaw

 If safety usage is part of your worries when buying power tools, we’re sure DEWALT DCCS620B’s low-kickback bar will put you at ease.
 It has a lightweight design, so you won’t have difficulty controlling its mechanisms.

 Each charging session of this chainsaw also produces up to 90 cuts, depending on the material’s wood type and thickness.